sunternet/k8s_aws_deployment/README.md

 5. Create a SQS Queue called "k8s.fifo" for transferring masterIP, jointoken, certhash from Master to Nodes

 # Install Master
+This will install a Master Node with Calico Network Plugin.
 After Provisioning is done.

 On Master: